 Maggie and Felicity have been working collaboratively on training development and delivery since 2007.

 I have been an independent consultant and trainer since 1994, specialising in the leadership, management and development of people – both volunteers and staff.
-My management development programmes have been delivered for a wide range of organisations within the voluntary, community and statutory sectors, at local and national levels.
-As well as providing workshop training, I also enjoy action learning, coaching, facilitation, strategic planning and team development.
+A wide range of organisations within the voluntary, community and statutory sectors, locally and nationally, have benefitted from my management development programmes.
+I particularly enjoy action learning, coaching, strategic planning and facilitating team development.

-My qualifications include a Diploma in Training Management, and I am an Associate Member of the CIPD and an associate trainer for Age UK and Citizens Advice.
-I designed and implemented the national assessment model for Investing in Volunteers, and until recently was a lead assessor supporting a team of assessors.
+My qualifications include a Diploma in Training Management, and a Postgraduate Certificate in Personal and Business Coaching.
+I designed and implemented the national assessment model for Investing in Volunteers, and for 8 years I was a lead assessor supporting a team of assessors.

 I spent 12 years managing projects for public, private and third sector organisations as a consultant working for Deloitte Consulting.
 In 2002, I became an independent trainer and facilitator, training and coaching project managers in all sectors, including: Ministry of Justice, National Trust for Scotland, Big Lottery Fund, local authorities, universities, charities and for The Museums’ Association and two Renaissance regions.
 I deliver project management and related training for Stepping Up Training.